From Iraq to Yemen, drones raise U.S. alarm over Iranian plans

 In March, Iran boasted about a complex military exercise involving 50 drones.
 In a slickly edited video aired on state TV, waves of drones streak across a clear blue sky, bombing buildings on an island in the Gulf.

-The show of force was intended to highlight Iran’s locally developed UAV program, which it has been building up for several years.
+The show of force was intended to highlight Iran’s locally developed UAV programme, which it has been building up for several years.

 U.S. forces have shot down Iranian-made drones in 2017 in Syria, after deeming them a threat to both U.S.-backed forces and their advisers.